ciabidev/cyclonelib/.kilocode/rules/general.md

 - Break your tasks into small steps
 - Keep long term effect in mind
 - Keep your code readable for an intermediate developer
+- Simplicity over complexity.
+Don't overcomplicate things and be efficient and concise